hashicorp/circle-migration-scripts/README.md

 Source the secrets on your local machine to set the env vars:
 `source .env`

+Install the dependencies needed to run the scripts locally:
+`pip install -r requirements.txt`

 **NOTE** Anytime you want to migrate a new project, remember to change the value of `CIRCLE_PROJECT_REPONAME` in the `.env` and resource.
 All scripts below should be run from the root of the project.

 1. Start with the script called `step_1.py` in `scripts/python`. <br />